 How to improve security of a Plesk server and protect it from being compromised?

-- Use WordPress Toolkit Security Check to implement security best practices for WordPress.
+- Use WordPress Toolkit Security Check to implement security best practices for WordPress instances

-- Avoid using outdated web application packages, since they might contain vulnerabilities.
+- Avoid using outdated web application packages, as they might contain vulnerabilities.
 Upgrade these applications to the latest version if possible.

 - Install VirusTotal Website Check to scan websites using multiple anti-virus engines.